coderefinery/git-collaborative/_episodes/02-centralized.md

 >
 > - Then **everyone in your group** needs their GitHub account to be added as collaborator to the exercise repository:
 >   - Participants give their GitHub usernames to their chosen administrator (in their respective group).
->   - Administrator gives the other group members the newly created github repository URL.
+>   - Administrator gives the other group members the newly created GitHub repository URL.
 >   - Administrator adds participants as collaborators to their project (Settings → Manage Access → Invite a collaborator).
 >   - Group members need to accept the invitation (GitHub emails you an invitation link).
 > - You can use this template to share this information in the collaborative document: